 To know that you should ask permission from others before sharing about them online and that they have the right to say 'no.'

-To understand that not everything I see or read online is true.
+To understand that not everything I see or read online is true. | Computing Systems and Networks To know the difference between a desktop and laptop computer.

 To know that people control technology.